Your Tomcat Is Pregnant

 - Noticeably, Lamar is a leech.

-- Inverted in one episode of The Simpsons where Bart actually raises a calf in which he names Lulubelle, but then it's revealed that the calf is actually a male, so he renames "him" Lou.
+- Gender Flipped in one episode of The Simpsons where Bart actually raises a calf in which he names Lulubelle, but then it's revealed that the calf is actually a male, so he renames "him" Lou.

 - The Grim Adventures of Billy & Mandy has a sort of weird example with Jeff the Spider, who lays "thousands of thousands" of eggs.
 Even he thought he was male, and continues to be treated as such afterward, so whether or not this counts as Mr. Seahorse is up for debate.